Steve0929/SomeBitBot/README.md

 It makes use of the Aylien Text Analysis API to express an opinion based on the text of a tweet.
 You can mention @SomeBitBot on your tweet and it will give an opinion: Positive, neutral or negative.

-OpenAQ API: https://docs.openaq.org/ Using data provided by the U.S. Department of State from the U.S. Embassy in Bogotá.

 ### Tech
 * [Waqi] - Waqi API to get Air Quality Index information.